davideperucchini/2018-group-work-group-06/README.md

 ### The experience
 #### Character
-The _update()_ method will allow us to proceed in the game, getting closer to our target and making us pass through the levels.
+The _update()_ method will allow us to proceed in the experience, getting closer to our target and making us pass through the levels.

 ``` javascript
 if (player.y < height / 10) {player.y = windowHeight, level++}